jasonjgardner/vue-game-vote/README.md

 (Since this is a personal project, I'm not overly concerned about browser compatibility, accessibility issues, SEO, etc.)

+Please leave your feedback [in the repository's Issues](https://github.com/jasonjgardner/vue-game-vote/issues/1).

 ## License
 __MIT__